 The I-15 Express Lanes are an example of a revolutionary, forward-thinking design that serves transportation purposes today, while laying the groundwork for the needs and technology of tomorrow.
 Fashioned with a barrier separating the Express Lanes from the general purpose lanes, the design allows for the addition of potential new technology, including future traffic management and new communication technology installed in vehicles, enabling them to communicate with roadway systems.
 A movable barrier separates the northbound and southbound Express Lanes, allowing operators to expand or contract the number of lanes to manage congestion and handle major incidents, special events, and related traffic management needs.
 The new design provides maximum flexibility to meet both the region’s current needs and to accommodate future growth and capacity.

 Carpools, vanpools, motorcycles, and zero-emission vehicles with an approved Clean Air Vehicle Sticker issued by the California DMV can use the Express Lanes for free.
 Solo drivers with a valid FasTrak account and a FasTrak transponder can choose to pay a toll to use the lanes.
 The I-15 Express Lanes provide maximum flexibility and quickly take users where they need to go.
-The Express Lanes offer more than 20 access points to and from the general purpose lanes in each direction as well as four direct access ramps from transit stations along I-15 for your convenience (there will be a total of five in 2014 with the opening of the Mira Mesa direct access ramp and adjacent Miramar College Transit Station).
+The Express Lanes offer more than 20 access points to and from the general purpose lanes in each direction as well as five direct access ramps from transit stations along I-15 for your convenience.
 Electronic tolling signs provide information on FasTrak toll rates as well as the estimated length of time it will take to get to various locations.
 There are also smaller signs along the Express Lanes that let users know when they should exit the Express Lanes in order to get to their desired destination.

 Carpools, vanpools, transit riders, motorcycles, and zero-emission vehicles with an approved Clean Air Vehicle Sticker issued by the California DMV may travel on the Express Lanes for free—no preregistration or transponder is required, just enter the lanes and go!